Salesforce Success Story: 3X ROI Within 12 Months

 Automation was implemented to eliminate repetitive tasks and reduce manual effort.
 Examples included:

-This allowed sales teams to focus more on relationship building and deal closing.
+This feature allowed sales teams to focus more on relationship building and deal closing.

 5. Training and Change Management

-A structured training program was launched to ensure successful adoption.
+A structured training programme was launched to ensure successful adoption.
 This included:

-Leadership emphasized the importance of Salesforce as a strategic tool rather than just a reporting platform.
+Leadership emphasised the importance of Salesforce as a strategic tool rather than just a reporting platform.

 Leveraging Data and Analytics